Indiana lakes organization urging veto of bill that could harm wetlands

 ILMS is asking Indiana citizens to contact Holcomb via email at govholcomb@gov.in.gov and ask him to veto Senate Enrolled Act 229.
 ILMS, an incorporated not-for-profit agency, promotes the understanding and comprehensive management of Indiana lakes and reservoirs and their watershed ecosystems.

+Holcomb is the chairman of the The Great Lakes-St. Lawrence River Basin Water Resources Council, created in concert with the Great Lakes Compact, a legally binding interstate compact among the states of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin.
+The compact details how the states manage the use of the Great Lakes Basin’s water supply.

-SEA 229 — which would remove the need for an Indiana Department of Environmental Management permit for ditch dredging — was signed by the speaker of the house, Todd Huston, R-Fishers, on Monday.
+SEA 229 — which would remove the need for an Indiana Department of Environmental Management permit for ditch dredging — was signed by Indiana Speaker of the House Todd Huston, R-Fishers, on Monday.
 Holcomb must either sign it or veto it in seven days after receiving it.
 If he makes no action, it will become law on the eighth day.

 SEA 229 would allow work on state-regulated drainage ditches without Indiana Department of Environmental Management permits when it pertains to wetlands.
 The bill was approved largely along party lines, written by Sen. Victoria Spartz, R-Noblesville.
 An article in the Indianapolis Star suggested the bill was created in concert with Hamilton County Surveyor Kent Ward, possibly to get back at IDEM for a $140,000 fine “to restore a wetlands the county cut down while repairing such a drainage system.”